vackosar/vackosar.github.io/_posts/2019-08-28-1D-Kalman-Is-Exponential-Or-Cumulative-Average.md

 - [A First Look at the Kalman Filter](https://lectures.quantecon.org/py/kalman.html)

+# Appendix

-# Implementation
+## Example Implementation

-Below is simplistic implementation used to generate plots used below.
+Below is simplistic implementation used to generate plots presented.
 ```python
 import matplotlib.pyplot as plt
 import random